genomicsITER/benchmark-germline-variants-prioritizers/README.md

 <li><a href="http://www.mulinlab.org/varnote/application.html#PAT">VarNote-PAT v.2020</a>: a web application designed to prioritize pathogenic regulatory variants using genomic data (Huang et al., 2020).
 VCF files and PED files are required.
 Postfiltered VCF files were provided, along with a mock PED file (since all the patients under study were unrelated).
 All variants were selected on the settings page to be included in the results report.</li>

 <li><a href="https://web.stanford.edu/group/wonglab/Xrare/xrare-pub.2021.html">Xrare v.2021</a>: an R-dependent library dedicated to disease-causing variant prioritization based on phenotypes and genetic features.
 The algorithm annotates each variant internally with a specific format in order to assign “predicted” phenotype similarity scores following ACMG/AMP best practices in assessing pathogenicity of genetic variants.
 It requires a compressed VCF file and HPO terms per sample (Li et al., 2019).</li>

+<li><a href="https://franklin.genoox.com">Franklin</a>:Franklin is an online tool, defined as a connectivity hub across the medical genetics domain to extend actionable genomic information to  patients care.</li>

 <ul>
 </details>